Android 16: History

 Android 16 is internally codenamed "Baklava".
-This naming choice marks a departure from the traditional alphabetical order of dessert-themed codenames which had been a hallmark of earlier Android versions.
 The shift to "Baklava" reflects Google's recent changes in its development approach, particularly its "Trunk Stable Project", which streamlined build processes and naming conventions starting with Android 14.
+The change came into effect with Android 14 QPR2 builds, with the build IDs for those and Android 15 builds released in 2024 started with the letter A, although the latter's internal codename still followed the older alphabetical sequence.
+The starting letter was then changed to B in 2025, thus "Baklava" was chosen as the codename to reflect the change.

-The first developer preview (also known as DP1) for Android 16 was released on November 19, 2024.
+The first developer preview (DP1) of Android 16 was released on November 19, 2024.
 A second developer preview was released on December 18, 2024.
-The first beta was released on January 23, 2025, with the second beta releasing shortly after on February 13, 2025.
+The first beta was released on January 23, 2025, with the second beta released shortly after on February 13, 2025.
 The third beta, released on March 13, 2025, marked the platform's stability milestone.
 The fourth and last scheduled beta of Android 16 was released on April 17, 2025.

+Android 16 is based on Linux kernel version 6.12, although some devices still run earlier versions underneath (including versions 6.1 and 6.6 on most Google Pixel devices).

 Features

-The official release notes state that the following features would be introduced in Android 16:
+The official release notes state that the following features were introduced in Android 16:

 User interface

-Android 16 introduces an overhaul to the operating system's Material Design language branded as "Material 3 Expressive" which features increased use of animation, colors and blur.
+Android 16 introduces an overhaul to the operating system's Material Design language, branded as "Material 3 Expressive", which features increased use of animation, colors, and blur.
 Material 3 Expressive was not included in the initial release of Android 16; in September 2025 it began to be deployed to Pixel phones (Pixel 6 and newer) and the Pixel Tablet.

 Desktop mode

 Android 16 introduces a desktop mode for tablets, similar to ChromeOS and Samsung DeX.
-The desktop mode is not included in the initial release of Android 16 and is instead scheduled for release later in 2025.
+The desktop mode is not included in the initial release of Android 16 and was instead implemented in September 2025 update to Pixel Tablet.

 Linux terminal

 In Android 16, Google expanded the "Linux Terminal" feature, which was initially introduced in Android 15 QPR2 beta, allowing users to run Linux applications within a virtual machine on their devices.
 This feature utilizes the Android Virtualization Framework (AVF) to create a Debian-based environment where users can execute Linux commands and graphical applications.
-The guest operating system is fully isolated by the hypervisor (KVM or gunyah) and schedules resources with its own Linux kernel.
-Notably, it supports running classic software like Doom, which shows its capability to handle full desktop applications.
+The guest operating system is fully isolated by the hypervisor (KVM or gunyah) and manages its own resources with its own Linux kernel.
+Notably, it supports running classic software such as Doom, demonstrating its ability to run full desktop applications.